Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Conclusions

 \subsection{Acknowledgements}

 This work has been partly funded by the SFI NorwAI, (Centre for Research-based Innovation, 309834).
 B. Baumgartner, thanks the financial support from the Research Council of Norway and the partners of the SFI NorwAI.

-E. da Silva. and I. Urteaga thank the support of ``la Caixa'' foundation’s LCF/BQ/PI22/11910028 award, as well as the Basque Government through the BERC 2022-2025 program and the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S/MICIN/AEI/10.13039/501100011033.
-I. Urteaga is also partially supported by Grant RYC2023-045922-I funded by MICIU/AEI/10.13039/501100011033 and by ESF+, We sincerely appreciate the valuable comments and suggestions from Melissa Yan and Heri Ramampiaro, which helped us improve the quality of the manuscript.
+E. da Silva. and I. Urteaga thank the support of grant PID2023-146759NA-I00 funded by MICIU/AEI/10.13039/501100011033 and cofunded by the European Union, as well as the Basque Government through the BERC 2022-2025 program and the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S/MICIN/AEI/10.13039/501100011033.
+I. Urteaga is also partially supported by Grant RYC2023-045922-I funded by MICIU/AEI/10.13039/501100011033 and by ESF+.

+E. da Silva’s work is supported by Portuguese national funds through FCT – Foundation for Science and Technology, I.P., within the scope of the research unit UID/00326 - Centre for Informatics and Systems of the University of Coimbra.

+We sincerely appreciate the valuable comments and suggestions from Melissa Yan and Heri Ramampiaro, which helped us improve the quality of the manuscript.